Abner Rosen Foundation Inc

 How to Apply

 This funder does not have a public application process.
-The Abner Rosen Foundation explicitly states that it only makes contributions to preselected charitable organizations and does not accept unsolicited requests for funds.
-Grants are awarded through trustee discretion based on the family's personal interests and existing relationships with organizations.
+The Abner Rosen Foundation explicitly states that it only makes contributions to preselected charitable organisations and does not accept unsolicited requests for funds.
+Grants are awarded through trustee discretion based on the family's personal interests and existing relationships with organisations.

 Decision Timeline